**Scroll Down To Register and Pay For Camp Online!

 What is your COVID-19 protocol during camp?

 Our camp is held in the wonderful, outdoor, fresh air!
-When the kids are outside we will do our best to have them maintain 6ft. social distancing.
-When social distancing is not feasible, campers will need to wear face masks.
-They will not need to wear a mask while riding.
+When the campers are indoors, we will do our best to encourage them maintain 6ft. social distancing.
 We will have hand sanitizer located throughout the barn, at the arena gate, bathrooms, office and tack shop.
-Campers will be reminded to wash hands several times a day.
-Disinfection of common areas and surfaces will take place throughout the day.
+Campers will be reminded to wash hands throughout the day.

 What will my child need to wear?